Regular Skilled Worker Program

 To obtain points for your knowledge of French, you must present

-• Attestations of test results or French evaluation diplomas accepted by the Ministère de l'Immigration, de la Francisation et de l'Intégration;
+- Attestations of test results or French evaluation diplomas accepted by the Ministère de l'Immigration, de la Francisation et de l'Intégration;

 OR

-• One of the high school diplomas accepted by the Ministère de l'Immigration, de la Francisation et de l'Intégration, even if French is your mother tongue
+- One of the high school diplomas accepted by the Ministère de l'Immigration, de la Francisation et de l'Intégration, even if French is your mother tongue.

 The French assessment tests and diplomas accepted by the Ministère are:

-Only results issued by the providers of these tests (France Éducation international and the Chambre de commerce et d’industrie de Paris Île-de-France) are recognized by the Ministère de l’Immigration, de la Francisation et de l’Intégration.
+Only results issued by the providers of such tests (France Éducation international and the Chambre de commerce et d’industrie de Paris Île-de-France) are recognized by the Ministère de l’Immigration, de la Francisation et de l’Intégration (Ministry of Immigration, Francisation and Integration).
+You must pass these tests in a centre approved by the organization that provides them.

 Here are the high school diplomas accepted by the Ministère:

-• general, vocational and technological baccalaureates issued by the French Ministry of Education;
+- General, vocational and technological baccalaureates issued by the French Ministry of Education;

-• the Certificat d'enseignement secondaire supérieur (CESS) issued by the Government of the French-speaking Community of Belgium;
+- The Certificat d'enseignement secondaire supérieur (CESS) issued by the Government of the French-speaking Community of Belgium;

-• the Certificat de maturité (maturity certificate) issued on completion of studies at a school in a French-speaking canton of Switzerland.
+- The Certificat de maturité (maturity certificate) issued on completion of studies at a school in a French-speaking canton of Switzerland.

 The person responsible for examining your application may call you and, if applicable, your accompanying spouse for an interview to verify the level of French you have declared on your application for permanent selection.